Level: Intermediate

 This functionality not only avoids prolonging the conversation, but also allows any agent to provide support on a topic they are not an expert in.

-AWC, or After Work Call, refers to the tasks that agents must complete after each interaction before moving on to the next customer.
+The After Call Work (ACW), refers to all the tasks that agents must complete after each interaction before moving on to the next customer.

 Artificial Intelligence can speed up this process by creating a real-time transcript of the conversation, analysing customer satisfaction by highlighting keywords that serve as typification, and linking this data to the details of the conversation.